Tessil/hopscotch-map/README.md

 Note: The implementation of hopscotch_map is single-thread only.
 A multi-thread implementation may arrive later.

-## Difference with std::unordered_map
+## Differences compare to std::unordered_map
 hopscotch_map tries to have an interface similar to std::unordered_map, but some differences exist:
 - No support for custom allocators yet
 - No support for emplace methods (and some other like reserve, max_load_factor, ...)
 - Iterator invalidation on insert doesn't behave in the same way (see [API](https://tessil.github.io/hopscotch-map/doc/html/classhopscotch__map.html#details) for details)
-- References and pointers to keys or values in the map are invalidated in the same way as iteratores to these keys-values
+- References and pointers to keys or values in the map are invalidated in the same way as iterators to these keys-values
-- The size of the bucket array in the map grows by a factor of 2, the size will always be a power of 2, wich may be a too steep growth rate for some purposes
+- The size of the bucket array in the map grows by a factor of 2, the size will always be a power of 2, which may be a too steep growth rate for some purposes

 ## Installation
 To use hopscotch_map, just include the header src/hopscotch_map.h to your project.
 It's a header-only library.